bittricky/tides-of-time/README.md

 ## Game Overview

-Tides of Time invites players to experience the balance by giving the player the power to influence the tides to create balance.
+Tides of Time invites players to experience balance by giving the player the power to influence the tides to create said balance.
 Guide the tide, maintain a balance, and witness the interplay between cause and effect.

 ## Features Completed